milesmcc/whyprivacymatters/REASONS.md

 ---
 ### Without privacy, you might be so afraid that you're being judged by others that you won't try or learn new things, even if you're not doing anything wrong.
 If you knew your internet activity was being monitored by the government, for example, you may be reluctant to speak up against the government, organize a protest, or research sensitive topics.
-You would "self-censor" yourself: because you knew you were being monitored, you would be less likely to do things that could be taken by the government or company monitoring you as adversarial.
-In the past, dissent was struck down on the streets.
-In the surveillance age, it is struck down in the mind.
+You would "self-censor" yourself: because you knew you were being monitored, you would be less likely to do things that could be taken by the government or company monitoring you as suspicious.

 ---
 ### Your personal information and private communications can be "cherrypicked" to make you look like a bad person or a criminal, even if you're not.